SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-guidelines.md

 Sample code can take many forms, such as the following:

 - **Sample Application** - A fully functional program that accepts user input to perform tasks with some flexibility.
 It may have a graphical user interface or only a commandline interface.
-Complete sample code for different stages of application development may or may not be provided.
+Complete sample code for different stages of application development may be provided, but is not recommended because it's more work than it's worth.
 - **Script** - A simple program that performs a predetermined set of tasks, often using hard-coded values, with minimal branching.
 These scripts are not expected to perform robust error handling; they typically exit when an error occurs.
 - **Snippet** - A self-contained function or piece of code that demonstrates the best practices for doing one thing, but is not a complete program.
 Snippets are most likely to _not_ have an associated tutorial.